- Sheriff's Office

-James Tadman was elected Sheriff of Polk County in November 2018 and was sworn in as the 24th Sheriff of Polk County on January 2, 2019.
-Sheriff Tadman has served the citizens of Polk County as a member of the Polk County Sheriff’s Office since 1988.
-The Sheriff is an elected official serving a 4 year term, and is the chief law enforcement officer in the County.
+James Tadman was re-elected Sheriff of Polk County in November 2022 and was sworn in on January 3, 2023.
+Sheriff Tadman is the 24th Sheriff of Polk County and has served the citizens of Polk County as a member of the Polk County Sheriff’s Office since 1988.
+The Sheriff is an elected official serving a 4-year term and is the chief law enforcement officer in the County.
 The duties of the sheriff are defined by Minnesota state statute 387.03.

 The Sheriff’s Office is responsible for patrolling over 2,000 square miles, including 58 townships and 13 cities.
 Located in northwest Minnesota, Polk County is geographically the 5th largest county, with a population of approximately 31,000.